Education in ancient Greece: Classical Athens (508–322 BCE)

 Among the three divisions, the physical education held the prestigious place.
 It was not because Athens needed her citizens to become competent warriors through physical training.
 Another institution, the ephebeia would deal with military training.
 There were two purposes of the sports education.
 One was to prepare the young boys for local and Panhellenic sports games.
 The other purpose was to cultivate a strong and beautiful body which was essential to Greek culture.

 Depiction of athletic training in a palaestra.

 The teacher of the physical education was called a paidotribēs.
 The paidotribēs was often a professional athlete himself.
 A main part of the training was the fighting arts, wrestling, boxing and pankration.
 Another important component of the training was the athletic sports, racing, discus and javelin throwing and long jump.
 The paidotribēs supervised and instructed the training in a privately owned palaistra.
 The famous Athenian public sports centre gymnasium was for the adult citizens.
 Little was known about how much the paidotribēs would actually charge.
 It could be very high as Athenaeus mentioned that a course could cost a mina.
 And a mina could afford the living of a four-people family in Athens for up to three months.

-Students would write using a stylus, with which they would etch onto a wax tablet.
-When children were ready to begin reading whole works, they would often be given poetry to memorize and recite.
-Mythologies such as those of Hesiod and Homer were also highly regarded by Athenians, and their works were often incorporated into lesson plans.
-Old Education lacked heavy structure and only featured schooling up to the elementary level.
-Once a child reached adolescence his formal education ended.
-Therefore, a large part of this education was informal and relied on simple human experience.